 An initial proposal and definition of the architecture for all environments of the solution.

-A document detailing the system architecture; including interfaces, network location and integrations for all environments, amongst other information.
+A document detailing the system architecture; including interfaces, network location, and integrations for all environments, among other information.

-Any risk factors found in the risk assesment (or other reviews) are identified and assessed:
+Any risk factors found in the risk assessment (or other reviews) are identified and assessed: